operator-framework/java-operator-plugins/docs/tutorial.md

 `MemcachedStatus.java`.
 We also have the CRD and the sample Custom Resource.
 This isn't enough, we still need a controller to reconcile these items.

-The `create api` command will have scaffolded a skeleton `MemcachedController.java`.
+The `create api` command will have scaffolded a skeleton `MemcachedReconciler.java`.
 This controller implements the `ResourceController` interface from the `java-operator-sdk`.
 This interface has some important and useful methods.

-Initially the `MemcachedController.java` will contain the empty stubs for `reconcile`.
+Initially the `MemcachedReconciler.java` will contain the empty stubs for `reconcile`.
 In this section we will fill in the controller logic in these methods.
 We will also add a `createMemcachedDeployment` method that will create the Deployment for our